This is the multi-page printable view of this section. Click here to print.

 | SRN | Unique resource ID in Samsung Cloud Platform |

-| Resource Name | Resource Name |
+| Resource name | Resource Name |

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| Constructor | User who created the service |

-| Creation time | Service creation time |
+| Creation date and time | Service creation date and time |

-| Editor | User who modified the service |
+| Modifier | User who modified the service |

-| Modification Date and Time | Service Modification Date and Time |
+| Modification date | Service modification date and time |

-| Secret name | Name of the created Secret |
+| Secret name | Name of the generated Secret |

-| Secret value | Entered Secret value
+| Secret value | the entered Secret value

 |

-| Type | Type of the generated Secret |
+| type | Type of the generated Secret |

-| Recent search date/time | Recent search date/time of generated Secret |
+| Recent search date and time | Last retrieval time of the generated Secret |

-| Encryption Key | Displays the KMS key name selected by the user
+| encryption key | Display the KMS key name selected by the user

 |